ArmyCyberSchool/cctc-public/CONTRIBUTING.md

 * ```git checkout -```
     * the dash is a built-in git variable that represents the previous branch/commit you were working on.
 In this case, it is the name of our feature branch.
-* ```git fetch origin```
 * ```git rebase master```
     * Depending on what changes have been made to master since you started working on your feature, there may be merge conflicts that you need to resolve.
-Do this before you run the rest of the commands.
-An easy way to avoid this is to separate responsibilities and communicate who is doing what so only one person is modifying a file at any time.
+An easy way to avoid this is to separate responsibilities and understand who is doing what so only one person at a time is modifying any given file.
-    *
 * ```git push``` the local feature branch to the remote feature branch.

 Now that your remote feature branch is based on top of an up-to-date master branch, you can submit a merge request in GitLab.

 To do this, navigate to your branch in GitLab and click on the _Create merge request_ button.
 The title should automatically be generated to say _Resolve "<issue_title>"_ and the description should say _Closes #<issue_number>_.
+You should definitely add more to the description to explain how everything turned out, what was tested, and what to expect.

 The final step before you submit the merge request is to decide if you want to delete the source branch when the merge request is accepted.
-In most cases you should remove the source branch because the feature is now part of master and has no reason to still exist as a seperate branch.
+In most cases you should check the box and remove the source branch because the feature is now part of master and has no reason to continue to exist as a separate branch.

 Once you verify everything, submit the merge request.
-If everything looks good by at least one other person looking over the changes and verify that the changes don't "break the build", then it will be merged into master.
+If everything looks good by at least one other person looking over the changes and verifying that you didn't "break the build", then it will be merged into master.

 If something needs to be changed in the feature branch before merging, then make the changes, commit them to the feature branch, and execute the above commands again to ensure your changes are always on top of an up-to-date master branch.
 Rinse and repeat as many times as necessary.

-## Labels, Commits, and More
+## GitLab Features

+GitLab has a treasure trove of features that make collaboration as painless as possible for software developers.
+At a minimum, a successful team should be using assignees, labels, and issues when deciding who works on what.

+Assignees simply assigns a GitLab account to an issue.
+You can assign multiple individuals to an issue.

+Labels are useful for creating issue categories.
+A simple example would be having a Feature label and a Bug label to differentiate features and bugs.
+Another example specific to CCTC would be a label to differentiate between the different modules (Windows, Linux, Networking) and then a generic OpenStack label.

+Issues have been explained in-depth already and should be foundational in any team workflow.